 What if both chains survived

 This differentiation would minimize the confusion and make the 2 chains distinguishable.
-In this case none of those nightmare scenarios we hear about bad hard-folks would materialize.
+In this case, none of those nightmare scenarios we hear about bad hard forks would materialize.

 This is not an attack

 There is no need to see a fork like this as an adversarial action.
 Those making the new project and those wishing to maintain the old project need not have any ill feelings or bad intentions toward each other.
 They just have different opinions about what should be in the code base and they want their solutions to be tried.

 If the fork is well planned and executed, most bitcoin products and service providers would end up supporting both coins.

 Some people would be confused by the 2 different assets.
 However, they would have different names and do different things so the confusion would not last long.

 Some people would mistakenly think the bitcoin coin supply had doubled, making it not sound money.

 However, the alternative might be to never meaningfully improve bitcoin.
 This would doom it to fade into irrelevance as more scalable, private and user-friendly alternatives take over.
 If that is the alternative then a hard fork that splits bitcoin to achieve better scalability, privacy and user-friendliness might be the better option.

 If such a fork were successfully executed it would set a precedent and both the new and the old fork would eventually be forked again in similar ways.
 The vast majority of such attempts would fail due to not getting enough hashing power to achieve security on the new fork.

 Only forks that are well-planned and make a compelling case that their changes benefit users could survive.